lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

-ALL STATIC DATA SETS STORED HERE:

 ### Request access to dataset hosted by Zenodo.
 Create a zenodo account: https://zenodo.org/ you can login using your github account.\
 Confirm your email attached to your zenodo account by clicking the link in the email sent to you by zenodo.\
 Go to: https://zenodo.org/record/8277338. \
 Request access to the data.\
-Once approved to access the dataset, choose your favourite organism and download the appropriate .zip file.\
-Open the folder.
-You should see a .hic file in the folder.\
-If your folder doesn't have a .hic file don't worry, download another organism from zenodo.

 ### Install the following python packages:
 ```